Introduction goes here.

 10

-Confirmation of letters patent of Edward, prince of Aquitaine and Wales, given in silk lace and green wax, as follows:
+Confirmation of letters patent of Edward [of Woodstock], prince of Aquitaine and Wales, given in silk lace and green wax, as follows:

 Order to the seneschal of Aquitaine, and all the other seneschals, justices, officers and ministers of the principality, or their lieutenants, that they should allow the supplicant and his heirs to use and enjoy the said grant in peace, and that all the subjects of those places should obey him and his heirs as their lord, and be intendant upon him according to the tenor of these letters patent, without contradiction.
 1